 Chemistry is the science concerning the control, properties, reactivity, and detection of atoms and molecules in the world around us.
 Just as chemistry contributes to our existence, culture, and quality of life, the discipline of chemistry is a central science, with new frontiers continually being explored from which new benefits result.
 The department serves the entire TCNJ community in addition to chemistry majors in a well-equipped, state-of-the-art facility that is part of the TCNJ Science Complex.
 Consistent with the goals of TCNJ, the chemistry faculty has substantial contact with each student.
 Faculty advisors meet regularly with students to assist in defining educational paths that will best allow the pursuit of career goals.
 Student development is enhanced through a seminar program, which includes discussions of the roles and responsibilities of chemists in today's society.
 Additionally, students have the opportunity to participate in research with faculty members in each of the sub-disciplines of chemistry and across disciplines via the Biochemistry and Materials Science specializations.
-The Chemistry Department has a strong sense of community with a Student Chemists Association (part of the American Chemical Society (ACS) Student Affiliates), a student chapter of the American Society for Biochemistry and Molecular Biology (ASBMB), and a chapter of the National Chemistry Honor Society (Gamma Sigma Epsilon).
+The Chemistry Department has a strong sense of community with a Student Chemists Association (part of the American Chemical Society (ACS) Student Affiliates), a student chapter of the American Society for Biochemistry and Molecular Biology (ASBMB), a chapter of the National Chemistry Honor Society (Gamma Sigma Epsilon), and a chapter of the Society for Advancement of Chicanos/Hispanics & Native Americans in Science (SACNAS).
+The Department also recently joined the Green Chemistry Commitment to expand green chemistry learning objectives and practices in the TCNJ curriculum.

 Students completing the chemistry major will receive a Bachelor of Science (BS) degree.
 Students planning to pursue a career in chemistry or allied fields should also consider completing the requirements for the ACS certification.
 TCNJ chemistry graduates have many career options from which to choose.
 The program trains students for traditional scientific careers working in the chemical industry, as educators, and at state and national government laboratories.
 It also provides a strong foundation for other careers that rely on a working knowledge of chemistry, including law, business, environmental science, public policy, journalism, and art preservation.
 Students can pursue advanced degrees in areas such as analytical chemistry, forensics, organic chemistry, inorganic chemistry, materials science, physical chemistry, biochemistry, and computational chemistry at leading Masters and Ph.D.-level programs.
 TCNJ chemistry graduates are also well-prepared for entrance into dental, medical, and other professional schools.
 By combining a chemistry degree with an appropriate specialization or minor, students will also be well prepared to pursue careers that combine several areas of knowledge.
-For example, students interested in pursuing a career in pharmaceutical sales and marketing can combine a major in chemistry with a minor in marketing.
+Some examples include: computational and mathematical biology, criminology, environmental studies, marketing, and public health.
+Students interested in teaching chemistry at the secondary level can pursue a dual-degree with education that leads to teaching certification.